phpmyadmin/phpmyadmin/config.rst

     that will analyze why those features have been disabled.

     If you do not
-    want to use those features set this variable to ``TRUE`` to stop this message from appearing.
+    want to use those features set this variable to ``true`` to stop this message from appearing.

 .. config:option:: $cfg['SuhosinDisableWarning']